tanisha0605/PollPro/README.md

 2. Install the jar files:<br>
  Install the jar files from  `.idea/libraries`
 3. Run the application:<br>
-   You can run the application on ur preferred IDE.
+   You can run the application on ur preferred IDE.<br>
+   Do not forget to include the jar files in ur directory of the project before running.
-4. Create admin login:<br>
+5. Create admin login:<br>
    When using for the first time make sure your database is setup and then click on signup and create an admin login.<br>
    After logging in, the admin can create surveys and view the responses and also send emails.
 6. Attend a survey:<br>